 Segment Reporting and Geographical Concentration

-The Company manages its operations through an evaluation of a consolidated business segment that solves semiconductor design challenges by offering affordable and competitive TCAD software, EDA software and SIP to support engineers and researchers across the globe.
-The chief operating decision maker (‘CODM”), who is the Company’s Chief Executive Officer, reviews financial information presented on a consolidated basis for purposes of allocating resources and evaluating financial performance.
+The Company manages its operations through an evaluation of a consolidated business segment that solves semiconductor design challenges by offering affordable and competitive TCAD software, EDA software and design IP to support engineers and researchers across the globe.
+The chief operating decision maker (‘CODM”), who is the Company’s Chief Executive Officer, Dr. Babak A. Taheri, reviews financial information presented on a consolidated basis for purposes of allocating resources and evaluating financial performance.
 As such, the Company’s operations constitute a single operating segment and one reportable segment.

-The following table presents a summary of revenue, payroll expenses, which the CODM reviews in assessing Company performance and deciding how to allocate resources, and total other expenses as a reconciliation to consolidated net loss:
+The following table presents a summary of revenue, payroll expenses, which the CODM reviews in assessing Company performance and deciding how to allocate resources, and total other expenses as a reconciliation to consolidated net loss for the years ended December 31, 2024 and 2023.

 December 31,